-Categories: B ✓ Roadway Capacity Preservation Bike & Ped B ✓ Transit Other Categories: Capacity Preservation Bike & Ped B ✓ Transit Other 32.
+A √ Roadway Categories: Capacity Preservation Bike & Ped B √ Transit Other 31.
+Congestion Relief.
+How is congestion hampering economic development in the area?
+How will improvements to the transportation system as a result of this project improve economic development?
+(MORPC will estimate change in congested VMT.)
+See related attachment Categories: A ✓ Roadway Capacity B √ Preservation B ✓ Bike & Ped B ✓ Transit Other office, war Provide a that these 32.
+Job Retention and Creation.
+Provide the number of permanent jobs of each type (manufacturing, office, warehousing, retail, institutional) that will be created in the region as a result of the project.
+Provide a map showing the locations in relationship to the project.
+Provide documentation showing that these jobs are committed to being created in this area with the improvements to the area.
+(MORPC will calculate the number of existing jobs.) ☐ See related l attachment Categories: B ✓ Roadway Capacity Preservation Bike & Ped B √ Transit Other 33.
 Development Readiness.
 Describe the presence and timing of all necessary economic development components in the project area, such as infrastructure (e.g., utilities, water and sewer, broadband), access to appropriately trained labor (skilled and unskilled), and other transportation options (e.g., rail, airports, transit or bicycle and pedestrian).
 This can include how much new private or public capital investment has been made in the project area or will be as a result of the project.
 This investment can be within the past three years or commitments between now and 5 years after completion of the transportation project.
 Provide a map showing the past and committed investments.
 Please specify the type of investment and the timeline for this investment.
-Bike & Ped B ✓ Transit Other See related attachment